smartcontractkit/.github/actions/llm-action-error-reporter/README.md

       repository-projects: read
       actions: read
     steps:
-      - name: Analyze logs    with:
+      - name: Analyze logs
+        with:
           # state of the workflow that evoked this workflow
           parent-workflow-conclusion: ${{ github.event.workflow_run.conclusion }}
-        # replaces the last comment made by github-action bot if true, creates another comment otherwise
-        # **WARNING**: may overwrite bot comments if you have multiple workflows that comments on the PR
+          # skips reporting success on PR if the parent workflow hasn't failed to reduce noise
+          # does not prevent editing of existing failure reports
+          # default is false
-        edit-comment: true
+          skip-on-success: true
+          # The maximum number of log lines to process per job
+          # defined by gh action log format: [job-name] [step-name] [log-line]
+          # default is 500
+          log-lines-limit: 300
           gh-token: ${{ github.token }}
-        openai-model: 'gpt-4-turbo-2024-04-09'
+          openai-model: 'gpt-4o-2024-05-13'
           openai-api-key: ${{ secrets.OPENAI_API_KEY }}
 ```

 # CLI tool